 Life-long learners of all ages come to Kneisel Hall each summer to delve deeply into chamber music, play with others who share their passion for music, and work with our outstanding faculty.
 Daily coaching & rehearsals, workshops, sight-reading parties, and nightly cocktail hour make our program a memorable chamber music experience.

-Adult amateur musicians are welcome to come with a performing group or a friend with whom you would like to play, or simply attend solo to find new chamber music partners at Kneisel.
-You will spend your time at Kneisel Hall immersed in chamber music, friendship, and nature.
+Adult amateur musicians are welcome to come with a performing group or a friend with whom you would like to play, or simply attend solo and find new chamber partners at Kneisel.
+You will spend your time at Kneisel Hall immersed in chamber music, friendship, and beautiful coastal nature.
 It can’t get better than that!

 7:30 – 8:30 Breakfast

 6:00 – 7:00 Dinner

 7:30 Attend recital, discussion, workshop, or more playing

 On-campus lodging is in rustic dormitory accommodations (shared bath).
 Some participants choose to find their own off-campus housing.
 Kneisel Hall does not cover the cost of off-campus lodging.

 Application fee of $100 is non-refundable and must be paid online at the time of application submission.
 Program tuition is $1,200 and includes on-campus lodging and meals.
 Tuition payment is due by July 15, 2023.